atom-smasher/vsleep/README.md

 ```
 ---

+### Notes
-Timing accuracy tends to be in the realm of 10-50mS, on my laptop.
+* Timing accuracy tends to be in the realm of 10-50mS, on my laptop.
 Close enough for anything that I intend to use it for.
+* There's a `bash` and `sh` version.
+They each do the same thing.